Phenix66/phenix66.github.io-src/content/linux/basics/_index.md

     2. upstart
         1. Can run steps in parallel
         2. Init reads .conf files in /etc/init
         3. One of those scripts runs /etc/rc.d/rc script for desired runlevel.
-This provides the SysV backwards compatiability
+This provides the SysV backwards compatibility
     3. systemd
         1. Can run steps in parallel
         2. /usr/lib/systemd/systemd (PID 1) # May also be /sbin/init (symbolic link to systemd)